ramosy1/portfolio/README.md

 <b>Tech used: </b>HTML5, CSS3, and Bootstrap

 Welcome to my digital portfolio.
 My name is Yanelin and I'm a fullstack software engineer based in Tampa, FL.
-I've built this responsive portfolio website to showcase my work and skills as a developer.
-As in life, I am expecting my portfolio to transform and grow with every new programming experience and tech opportunity I come across starting today and into the near future.
 Feel free to look around and view some of my latest project.

-I look forward to connecting soon!
+If you have any questions, connect with me today!